Technology ❖ AI Integration ❖ Research ❖ Systems Design

 Innovation

-The best solutions aren’t found in manuals — they’re engineered in the space between what exists and what’s needed.
-Whether bridging service continuity during a federal system migration or prototyping a data platform under deadline, I’ve learned to treat constraints as creative prompts.
-The question is never “can we?” but “should we and how?”
+The best solutions aren’t found in manuals.
+They are designed and tailored to the problems at hand.
+Whether bridging service continuity during a federal system migration or prototyping a data platform under deadline, I’ve learned to build what the situation requires, not what the playbook allows.

 Reason

 Emotions are data, but they aren’t evidence.
-I trained in biostatistics because I believe rigorous thinking is one of the most compassionate things you can offer a problem — especially in public health, where the stakes are real people’s lives.
+I trained in biostatistics because I believe rigorous thinking is one of the most compassionate things you can offer someone in crisis — especially in public health, where the stakes are real people’s lives.
 Clear reasoning is a form of respect.

 Efficiency